Unit VII. Presence

 For Norbu (1996), the process of transformation is built-in to the individual.

-If we can stay centered in the state of presence, whatever arises will
+If we can stay centered in the state of presence, whatever arises will liberate

-liberate itself automatically.
-Spiritual practice means integrating
+itself automatically.
+Spiritual practice means integrating oneself

-whatever perceptions arise.
-Unlike other traditions, Norbu says the
+arise.
+Unlike other traditions, Norbu says the senses need to be

-senses need to be present and alert because they are the gates to clarity.
+present and alert because they are the gates to clarity.

 Presence means we can remain observant no matter what happens, we can